jem332/Markdown-Directions/README.md

 6. Apply the label to the sampling bottle.
 7. Place the sampling bottle inside a sample bag and zip shut.
 8. Place the bagged sample bottle inside the iced cooler.
-9. Fill out the COC (example seen in Figure 2) with sample details.
+9. Fill out the COC (see Figure 2) with sample details.
     > ![COC](chain.jpg)
     >
     > Figure 2: Example COC prepared by [Golder Associates, Inc](https://www4.des.state.nh.us/IISProxy/IISProxy.dll?ContentId=4771881).